MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 ### Q: Can I disable Microsoft 365 Yammer connected groups?

 A: No, but you can [Manage who can create Groups](/office365/admin/create-groups/manage-creation-of-groups).
-These restrictions do not apply to tenant admins.
+These restrictions don't apply to tenant admins.

 ### Q: If I restrict who can create Microsoft 365 groups for my tenant, will the groups that restricted users create in Yammer be Microsoft 365 connected?

-A: No. Groups created by people who you have restricted from creating Microsoft 365 groups will not be Microsoft 365 connected.
+A: No. Groups created by people who you have restricted from creating Microsoft 365 groups won't be Microsoft 365 connected.

 ### Q: If I have multiple Yammer networks that are mapped to Microsoft 365, will the Microsoft 365 connected Yammer groups work?